-The ESC key is used in conjunction with the MENU, MEAS, and EDIT functions to move the cursor left, or as an escape from function.
+The ESC key is used in conjunction with the move the cursor left, or as an escape from function.
 When viewing a grid or sequential log in the Hot Menu area, the ESC key toggles the display options: Digits, RF, RECT, and B-Scan views.